t-karasova/grs-samples-python/search/tutorials/retail_api_boosting_python_v2.md

 ## Boosting by one criterion.
 Boost results

-Run the sample in a <walkthrough-editor-spotlight spotlightId="menu-terminal-new-terminal">terminal</walkthrough-editor-spotlight> with the following command:
+Run the sample in a Terminal with the following command:
 ```bash
 python cloudshell_open/grs-samples-python/search/search_with_boost_spec.py
 ```